Vermilionville Watershed Exhibit

 Marker series.
 This marker is included in the Atchafalaya Water Heritage Trail marker series.

 Location.
 30° 12.883′ N, 91° 59.81′ W. Marker is in Lafayette, Louisiana, in Lafayette Parish.
 Marker is on Fisher Road near Surrey Street (State Highway 728-B), on the right when traveling north.
+Located at the Vermilionville Historic Village.
 Touch for map.
-Located at the Vermilionville Historic Village.
 Marker is at or near this postal address: 300 Fisher Road, Lafayette LA 70508, United States of America.
+Touch for directions.

 Also see . . .
 Vermilionville Historic Village.
 (Submitted on March 5, 2018, by Cajun Scrambler of Assumption, Louisiana.)